The Irish Endocrine Society has the following funding opportunities available:

 Applications will be accepted from applicants within the Republic of Ireland or Northern Ireland for clinical or basic science laboratory based projects.
 Applications are particularly welcome from younger academic researchers who are within five years of their first appointment.
 Applicants must demonstrate that they have a genuine research interest in Endocrinology within the island of Ireland and show that they have a full time post for the lifetime of the proposed grant.

 Applications must be completed in the IES Basic Science Grant application form.
-Closing date is 26th April 2024.
-Please submit the completed application forms to Professor Graham Lee at [email protected] and Cc the application email to [email protected].
+Closing date is 30th April 2026 midnight.

-The application form and guidelines, including the assessment criteria are attached below.
+The application guidelines and form, including the assessment criteria are attached below.

 2023 Basic Science Award